linrongbin16/lin.nvim.dev/index.md

 - The installer should depend less and customize more.
 - Performance should always be first priority, even integrated with tons of things.
 - There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.

+{: .note-title}

+> Note
+>
+> Treesitter is not installed even it's so popurlar for below reasons:
+>
+> - None pain-point-killer.
+> - Some implementations severely impact performance.

 ### Compatibility